SNOMED-Documents/snomed-editorial-guide/anatomy-relating-to-the-spine.md

   * Benign neoplasm of lumbar vertebral column (disorder) and Kyphoplasty of fracture of lumbar spine using fluoroscopic guidance (procedure) are both modeled with 122496007 |Structure of lumbar vertebral column (body structure)|.

+The sacrum is considered equivalent to the sacral vertebral column, as it is composed of the bone structure of the sacrum plus the joint structure of sacrococcygeal junction of spine.